-Cardiovascular disease refers to the class of diseases that involve the heart or blood vessels.
+Cardiovascular disease is the class of disease that involve the heart or blood vessels.
 It’s the most common cause of death in the UK and includes coronary heart disease, angina, heart attacks and stroke.

 Coronary heart disease

-Coronary heart disease is caused by a gradual build up of fatty deposits on the walls of your arteries that supply blood to the heart muscle.
-This causes the artery to narrow, and makes it harder for your heart muscle to get enough blood and oxygen.
+Coronary heart disease is caused by a gradual build up of fatty deposits on the walls of the arteries that supply blood to the heart muscle.
+This causes the artery to narrow and makes it harder for your heart muscle to get enough blood and oxygen.
 The medical term for this condition is atherosclerosis and the fatty material is known as atheroma.

 Over time, an artery may become so narrow that it can’t deliver enough blood and oxygen to your heart, especially when you’re exerting yourself.
 Angina is a feeling of heaviness, tightness or pain in the middle of your chest that may extend to, or just affect, your arms (especially the left), neck, jaw, face, back or abdomen.